BonelessDonut/Suber-Linux-Shell/README.md

 - Pipes to connect multiple programs together

 ## How to run
-You can compile the suber.c source file using gcc or whatever your favorite C compiler is, and it should be able to start running the shell with the executable.
+You can compile the suber.c source file using gcc or whatever your favorite C compiler is with
+> gcc -o suber suber.c
+> ./suber
+and it should be able to start running the shell with the executable.

 ## Updates